Learners' Help Book

 etc.) are supplemental tools, but the home page is the best

-tool to keep track of your course.
+tool for keeping track of your course.

 Set your page zoom.
 Most browsers will zoom in